How to Bend Rebar: A Step-by-Step Guide

 Conclusion

-As we witness the fusion of rebar, we’re reminded of the foundational role that such work plays in our built environment, grounding our greatest architectural achievements in the strength and resilience of expertly welded metal.
+As we watch rebar being joined, we remember how important this work is in our built environment.
+It anchors our most ambitious architectural dreams in the strength and resilience of expertly welded metal.